forze0912/impact/README.md

 A simple progamming language that makes gui easy and fast to make!

+In development right now, only updated version on mac

 # Setup!

 Install the file with the impact.exe